-The strength toughness of the base material are determined by its chemical composition and the heat treatment it undergoes.
-Low carbon steel is easily available and cheap having all material properties that are acceptable for many applications.
-Low carbon steel contains carbon contain of 0.15% to 0.45%.
+The strength and toughness of the base material are determined by its chemical composition and the heat treatment it undergoes.
+Low-carbon steel is easily available and cheap, having all the material properties that are acceptable for many applications.
+Low-carbon steel contains a carbon content of 0.15% to 0.45%.

-Heat treatment on low carbon steel is to increase ductility, to improve toughness, strength, hardness and tensile strength and to relive stress developed in the material.
+Heat treatment on low carbon steel is to increase ductility, improve toughness, strength, hardness, and tensile strength and to relive stress developed in the material.

 It is neither externally brittle nor ductile due to its lower carbon content.
-It has lesser tensile strength and malleable.
+It has less tensile strength and is malleable.
 The increase in carbon content makes the metal to becomes harder and strong but less ductile and more difficult and more difficult to weld.
-Here MS we use En353, a low carbon alloy steel which contains 0.18 %C, 0.99%Mn, 1.42%Ni, 1.12%Cr, 0.11%Mo, 0.28%Si.
+Here at MS, we use En353, a low-carbon alloy steel that contains 0.18 %C, 0.99%Mn, 1.42%Ni, 1.12%Cr, 0.11%Mo, and 0.28%Si.

-The process that heat treatment is carried out first by heating the material and then cooling it in water, oil and brine water.
-The use of heat treatment is to soften or harden the material, to modify the size of the grain, to modify the structure of the material and relive the stress setup in the material.
+The process of heat treatment is carried out first by heating the material and then cooling it in water, oil, and brine water.
+The use of heat treatment is to soften or harden the material, to modify the size of the grain, modify the structure of the material, and relieve the stress set up in the material.

 The most important heat treatment process and purpose.

-A low-temperature treatment, to reduce or relive internal stress remaining after casting or work hardening.
+A low-temperature treatment, to reduce or relieve internal stress remaining after casting or work hardening.

 Annealing is a rather generalized term.
-Annealing consist of heating a metal to a specific temperature and then cooling at a rate that will produce a refined micro structure.
+Annealing consists of heating a metal to a specific temperature and then cooling it at a rate that will produce a refined microstructure.

 The rate of cooling is generally slow.
 Annealing is most frequently used to soften a metal for cold working, to increase machinability, or to improve properties like electrical conductivity.

-Normalizing is technique used to provide uniformity in grain size and composition throughout alloy.
-The term is frequently used for ferrous alloys that have been austenitized and then cooled in open air.
+Normalizing is a technique used to provide uniformity in grain size and composition throughout the alloy.
+The term is frequently used for ferrous alloys that have been austenitized and then cooled in the open air.

-Normally not only produce pearlier, but also binate and sometimes Mortem site, which gives harder and stronger steel, but with less ductility for some composition then full annealing.
+Normally, it produces pearlite but also binate and sometimes martensite steel, which gives harder and stronger steel but with less ductility for some compositions than full annealing.

-Untemper martensitic steel, while very hard, is to brittle to be useful for most application.
+Untempered martensitic steel, while very hard, is too brittle to be useful for most applications.
 A method for alleviating this problem is called tempering.

-Most application requires that quenched parts be tempered.
-Tempering contains heating steel below the lower critical temperature to import some touchiness.
-Higher tempering temperatures, are at times used to import further ductility, although some yield strength is lost.
+Most applications require quenched parts to be tempered.
+Tempering involves heating steel below the lower critical temperature to impart some touchiness.
+Higher tempering temperatures are sometimes used to achieve further ductility, although some yield strength is lost.

 To harden by quenching, a metal must essentially be heated beyond the upper critical temperature and then quickly cooled.